Recoskie/Fl64/README.md

 * Recurring Pattern detection.<br />

-* Nicely format double precision numbers as proper fractions.<br />
+* Nicely format double precision numbers as proper fractions, or as script code.<br />
 ------------------------------------------------------------------------------
 FL64_App is an sample web application using this library which allows you. <br />